jgraley/inferno-cpp2v/src/sr/transformation_case_studies.md

-# Worked examples
+# Case Studies of a Transformations

+This document contains examinations of the rationale behind a selection of transformations.
+It will be useful to all users of Vida Nova.
 A small example, two medium examples and one large one follow.

 ## removing `Nop`